GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 : How the issue of property `issue` got associated to this event.
   See [Property: `association`][property-association].

+`its-name`
+: Name of this plugin (i.e.: `@PLUGIN@`).
+This property can be used to make a rule in the rulebase match only for certain ITS plugins, if more than one is installed.

 The further properties are listed in the event's corresponding subsection below: